IC is real money. Get agentic analytics that explains every dollar.

 What’s inside this guide

-Below, we’ve organized real questions from IC and sales operations leaders into three parts.
+Below, we’ve organized real questions from IC and sales operations leaders into four parts.
 Every answer is grounded in actual practitioner debates.

 Part 1: Fix IC Fairness and Data Trust